All Episodes

 Gender-wise, I do not care.

-Yeah, I don't care what the the sex or race of the running mate is, but if the thing that I'm focusing on here is how about somebody who's been around for a good while that we're familiar with, that we know about, no surprises, so somebody that doesn't distract from the nominee and just and just go with that.
+But the thing that I'm focusing on here is: how about somebody who's been around for a good while that we're familiar with, that we know about, no surprises, somebody that doesn't distract from the nominee and just go with that?

-Because you know what you're looking for when you're up against Obama, what's the biggest thing you can bring to the table?
+When you're up against Obama, what's the biggest thing you can bring to the table?

 January 20th, 2013.

-Okay, just say it.
+Okay, just saying.

 Your thoughts are welcome.

-1800, 282-2882, Mark Davis in for rush on this Tuesday.
+1-800-282-2882, Mark Davis in for Rush on this Tuesday.

 Monday.